peppelinux/ansible-slapd-eduperson2016/README.delta-syncrepl.md

 EOF
 ````

+_olcUpdateRef_ demand to the master the updates of value.
+Even if you omit this option the consumer cannot update their local
+values, it will get: _ldap_modify: Server is unwilling to perform (53) additional info: shadow context; no update referral_

 About `retry` option:
 1.  "retry" accepts a comma separated list of number pairs
     (+ may be used in the second value of a pair).
 2. The first value of the pair is the "retry interval" in seconds
 3. The second value of the pair is the "number of retries"
    "+" or "-1" may be used for an infinite number of retriess

 Debug